 - Cut the dough into roughly 2-inch squares with a ruler and sharp knife or square cookie cutter.

 - With a floured spatula, transfer the crackers to a parchment lined baking sheet allowing the edges to touch.
+Poke holes in the tops of the crackers.

 - Repeat with remaining dough.